learn-co-curriculum/dsc-http-request-response-lab/README.md

 For example, the `/comments` endpoint on the Reddit API might retrieve information about comments, whereas the `/users` endpoint might retrieve data about users.
 To access them, you would add the endpoint to the base url of the API.

-For the OpenNotify API, we have following end points
+For the OpenNotify API, we have the following endpoints:

 1. Current Location of the International Space Station `/iss-now.json`
-2. Overhead Pass Predictions for the International Space Station `/iss-pass.json`
+2. Number of People in Space `/astros.json`
-3. Number of People in Space `/astros.json`
+3. Overhead Pass Predictions for the International Space Station `/iss-pass.json`

 The `.json` extension simply tells us that the data is being returned in a JSON format.